 You need to be thorough when writing your care plan.
 It needs more detail than your care assessment, which you will have completed when applying for funding.
-You need to say how long each activity takes to do and how many people are needed to carry out the task.
+You need to say how long each activity takes and how many people are needed to carry out the task.

 For example, your care assessment may say you need support getting out of bed in the morning.
-Your care plan will then say: you need two people to help you get out of bed which takes 20 minutes, so that’s 40 minutes of support in total.
+Your care plan will then say: you need two people to help you get out of bed, which takes 20 minutes, so that’s 40 minutes of support in total.

 We know there’s a lot to think about when putting together a care plan.
 Call our support line on 0800 980 0501 to get advice from our advocacy team.

-You can also head across to our Healthcare Professionals section for information about courses suitable for PAs and carers.
+You can also head across to our healthcare professionals section for information about courses suitable for PAs and carers.